Two nights ago, I deleted everything.

 The Promise of Total Capture

 The modern PKM (Personal Knowledge Management) movement traces its roots through para-academic obsessions with systems theory, Luhmann’s Zettelkasten, and the Silicon Valley mythology of productivity as life.
 Roam Research turned bidirectional links into a cult.
 Obsidian let the cult go off-grid.
-The lore deepened.
-You weren’t taking notes.
-You were building a lattice of meaning.
-A library Borges might envy.

 But Borges understood the cost of total systems.
-In “The Library of Babel,” he imagines an infinite library containing every possible book.
+In “The Library of Babel,” he imagined an infinite library containing every possible book.
 Among its volumes are both perfect truth and perfect gibberish.
 The inhabitants of the library, cursed to wander it forever, descend into despair, madness, and nihilism.
 The map swallows the territory.

 Worse, the architecture began to shape my attention.
 I started reading to extract.
 Listening to summarize.
 Thinking in formats I could file.
 Every experience became fodder.
-I stopped wondering and started processing.

 The “second brain” metaphor is both ambitious and (to a degree) biologically absurd.
 Human memory is not an archive.
 It is associative, embodied, contextual, emotional.
-We do not think in folders.
-We do not retrieve meaning through backlinks.
+We don’t think in folders.
+We don’t retrieve meaning through backlinks.
 Our minds are improvisational.
-They forget on purpose.

 Every tool changes the shape of the hand that uses it.